tejiri87/tejiri87/README.md

-- 👋 Hi, I’m tejiri
+- 👋 Hi, I’m Tejiri Derek
-- 👀 I’m interested in programming and artificial intelligence
+- 👀 I’m a Petroleum Reservoir Engineer
-- 🌱 I’m currently learning Python, but open to other languages
-- 💞️ I’m looking to collaborate on Reservoir engineering simulation
+- 💞️ I’m looking to collaborate on Reservoir engineering software development and modelling
 - 📫 How to reach me: igbereyivwederek@gmail.com

 <!---